Zack-D-44/Monster-shooter-Pygame-game/README.md

 `pip install -r requirements.txt`

 ## How to play
-1. Run the game by executing the main game script:
+1. Run the game by executing the following command in the terminal `python main.py`

-`python main.py`

 Controls
 - Move Up: Press the W key